 Categories

 Oh, total side note here… I’m excited for Majel’s new podcast A Music of Their Own, which will “seek advice from women artists that have their act together”.
 It’ll be on NPR starting December 8th, 2022.

 Matt and I are discussing another controller right now, and honestly it feels good to get new challenges for the things I create.
 I’ve been building various controllers and physical computing devices for over ten years now, and without customers and a purpose it can often feel a bit isolating, even when you are learning new things.
-Having people use and enjoy thing things you make is great feeling.
+Having people use and enjoy thing things you make is a great feeling.

+Categories